NCOMING PRINCIPAL TO VISIT MSK

 All MSK students are invited to come and play a variety of strategy games such as, chess, Risk, Stratego, Moncala, Pandemic and others.
 Students are encouraged to bring any non-electronic board game or cards they would like to share as well.
 This club takes place on Wednesdays after school in Mr. Coleman’s classroom (room 710).
 If you have any questions, please contact Matt Coleman at email@example.com

 All students in grades 6-8 are invited to participate and we always welcome new members.
+The next meeting will take place on Wednesday, May 9th at 8:00 a.m.
 Advisors are Mrs. Thomson and Mrs. Grant.
-You can reach them for questions at email@example.com and firstname.lastname@example.org
+You can reach them for questions at firstname.lastname@example.org and email@example.com

 CIVIL RIGHTS TEAM